v8/v8.dev/src/docs/design-review-guidelines.md

     1. IC and TL work to resolve the unresolved issues.
 1. End: IC proceeds with the feature.

+And always remember:

+1. assume good intentions
-And always remember: *1.)
-Assume good intentions 2.) be kind and civilized 3.) be pragmatic*
+1. be kind and civilized
+1. be pragmatic

 ## FAQ